 Data reports for investors covering more than 20,000 stocks and mutual funds.

 Get free unlimited access to the New York Times website and app with just your library card.
-You will need to create a NYTimes.com digital account and access outside the library is granted by 72 hour access, opens a new window.
+You will need to create a NYTimes.com, opens a new window digital account and access outside the library is granted by using 72 hour access, opens a new window.
+Passes can be renewed as often as you like by visiting our site and clicking to the link provided.
 Inside the Library?
-Just visit NYTimes.com and login to enjoy unlimited access with the need of a 72 hour pass.
+Just visit NYTimes.com and login to enjoy unlimited access without the need of a 72 hour pass.

 Full text articles from U.S. and international newspapers, plus television and radio news transcripts.
 Selected full text from almost 400 regional (U.S.) newspapers.

 Looking for you next great read?
 Signup for NextREads to get reading recommendations directly to you inbox suited to your reading preferences.
 NextReads newsletters are the ideal solution for the busy reader looking for Librarian curated reading recommendations on your schedule.

 Focusing on basic digital literacy skills, Northstar provides assessments in fourteen digital skills, offers instructor-led curricula, and provides self-directed online learning.
 Staff will be able to create learner accounts so that patrons’ learning and completed assessments can be documented.

 Recommended fiction and nonfiction reading lists for elementary and middle school students and educators.
 Search by age range from dozens of topics and genres.